 Questions?
 Contact John Kanzenbach of WisDOT (email) at 262-548-6467

 Waukesha County bridge aid is available to towns for projects involving repair or replacement of existing culverts, box culverts, and bridges that meet requirements of Waukesha County DPW.

-View future projects in the 2019-23 Capital Plan
+NEW View future projects in the 2020-24 Capital Plan

 Look ahead at Public Works projects proposed for the next five years.

 Attention VENDORS and SUPPLIERS